 Depending on your particular symptoms, your doctor may recommend:

 - Cystoscopy and hydrodistension (bladder stretch) under anaesthesia with diathermy (cautery) of any ulcers found

 - Pelvic Physiotherapy.
 This is particularly useful where there is spasm or tensing of the muscles around the bladder, making the bladder pain worse.
 This can happen without you realising the muscles are tight.
 There is information on the management of pelvic muscle pain on other pages on this site.

 - A bladder installation (intravesical treatment).
 Soothing medicine is inserted into the inflamed painful bladder through a small catheter inserted through the urethra into the bladder.
 This can be done in the doctor’s office or treatment centre.
-If you find it helpful, you doctor may teach you how to do this at home.
-A common plan for installation might include installation once a week for 6 weeks, with top-up treatments when your problems return.
+If you find it helpful, your doctor may teach you how to do this at home.
+A common plan for installation might include installation once a week for six weeks, with top-up treatments when your problems return.

 - Other treatments depending on your personal situation